-To begin with, locomotives for commuting is prefered by many and can carry far more commuters and goods at a time than road carriers.
-Hence, it is thought to be a better alternative to the existing road transportations- which often kill valuable time due to traffic congestion.
+To begin with, locomotives for commuting are preferred by many and can carry far more commuters and goods at a time than road carriers.
+Hence, it is thought to be a better alternative to the existing road transportation- which often kills valuable time due to traffic congestion.
 I think export-oriented countries with a large population should improve their railways.

 Model Answer 2: [View: Governments ought to invest money on railways rather than roads.]

-Implementing proper transportation facility for the nation is a challenge for any government.
+Implementing proper transportation facilities for the nation is a challenge for any government.
 Whether a vast rail network or an improved road transport system can better facilitate the transportation of goods and commuters is a neverending debate.
-I believe that fast rails are the transportations of the future and that is why administrations should spend money on building and developing railways.
+I believe that fast rails are the transportation of the future and that is why administrations should spend money on building and developing railways.

 Moreover, expanding roads in cities is almost impossible as they must interconnect the existing lanes.
 Locomotives, on the contrary, primarily use railroads built aside the cities and consume less space.
 Effectively managed rail tracks do not cause congestion and save time.
 And this is why it is considered the transportation of the future.
 For instance, developed nations subsidise heavily in developing their transportation facilities and they invest more in expanding their rail system.

-To conclude, a government should plan for the future, considering facilities and impact on the environment, while investing in infrastructure development.
+To conclude, a government should plan for the future, considering facilities and their impacts on the environment, while investing in infrastructure development.
 As locomotives offer more conveniences than road transports do, it deserves more budget.

 Useful vocabulary for this essay:

 Administration, authority, state, ministry, management, state head, policymakers, country head.